-36 (b) The [director of the office of strategic initiatives] commissioner of the department 37 of energy, or designee.
+(b) The [director of the office of strategic initiatives] commissioner of the department 36 37 of energy, or designee.

-1 (c) The consumer advocate, or designee.
+1 1 (c) The consumer advocate, or designee.
 2 (d) The commissioner of the department of environmental services, or designee.
 3 (e) The commissioner of the department of business and economic affairs, or designee.
 4 (f) The president of the Business and Industry Association of New Hampshire, or 5 designee.
 6 (g) The executive director of the New Hampshire Municipal Association, or designee.
 7 (h) The executive director of New Hampshire Legal Assistance, or designee.
 8 (i) The president of the Homebuilders ampersand Remodelers Association of New 9 Hampshire, or designee.
 10 (j) Two members of the house science, technology and energy committee appointed by 11 the speaker of the house of representatives.
 12 (k) One member of the senate energy, environment and economic development 13 committee, appointed by the president of the senate.
 14 (l) Three representatives from not-for-profit groups representing energy, environmental, 15 consumer, or public health issues and knowledgeable in energy conservation policies and programs, 16 appointed by the [chairman of the public utilities commission] commissioner of the department of 17 energy.
 18 (m) The commissioner of the department of administrative services, or designee.
 19 (n) The state fire marshal, or designee.
 20 (o) The executive director of the New Hampshire housing finance authority, or designee.
 21 III.
 The board shall include, as nonvoting participants, the following: 22 (a) One representative from each utility-administered electric and natural gas energy 23 efficiency program appointed by the [chairman of the public utilities commission] commissioner of 24 the department of energy.
 25 (b) A representative of energy services companies delivering energy efficiency services to 26 residential and business customers, appointed by the [chairman of the public utilities commission] 27 commissioner of the department of energy.
-28 (c) A representative of a business or association of businesses selling or installing 29 sustainable or renewable energy systems, appointed by the [ehairman of the public utilities 30 commission] commissioner of the department of energy.
-31 (d) A representative from the investment community with expertise in efficiency 32 investments and financing, appointed by the [ehairman of the public utilities commission] 33 commissioner of the department of energy.
+28 (c) A representative of a business or association of businesses selling or installing 29 sustainable or renewable energy systems, appointed by the [chairman of the public utilities 30 commission] commissioner of the department of energy.
+31 (d) A representative from the investment community with expertise in efficiency 32 investments and financing, appointed by the [chairman of the public utilities commission] 33 commissioner of the department of energy.
 34 IV.
 The chairman of the public utilities commission shall call the first meeting of the board.
 35 The board shall elect a chairperson from among its members.
-Seven members of the board shall constitute a quorum.
-The board shall make an annual report on December 1 to the governor, the and energy committee, the senate energy, environment and economic development committee, the department of energy, and the public utilities commission, to provide an update on its activities and recommendations for action including possible legislation.
+Seven members of the board shall 36 constitute a quorum.
+The board shall make an annual report on December 1 to the governor, the 90 constitute a quorum.
+The board shan make an annual report on December 1 to the governor, the